 Additional info: The hike trail goes through a dense forest area and is best embarked upon under the guidance of a local guide that is familiar with the route.

-Guna cave is the cave formed at by the Pillar Rocks.
+Guna cave is the cave formed by the Pillar Rocks.
 The dark and mysterious cave system is often part of the itinerary for those visiting the Pillar Rocks, and for good reason.

 While the interiors of the cave are not accessible to tourists any more, the surrounding natural beauty and the element of mystery still attracts them by the hundreds.